taublast/DrawnUi.Maui/README.md

 ## What's new

 * In Sandbox project we have new demos with features: Markdown, Xaml2Pdf.
-Note we could soon write tagged Pdfs when SkiaSharp appropriate nuget out.
+Note we could soon write tagged Pdfs when SkiaSharp appropriate nuget comes out.
 * `SkiaMarkdownLabel` now more colors options, supports bullet/numbered lists and code.
 * Added `Files` native helper to framework Features, used for Xaml2Pdf Sandbox demo.
 * Fixes for the new SkiaLayout type `Wrap`.
 Awesome for Tags/Chips etc. Used in Sandbox for main screen buttons.